3mrhussein/store-front/README.md

    2- cd into project directory and run `npm install`

+   3- create .env file in the project directory and copy/paste https://github.com/3amr7ussein/.env-files/blob/main/.env

-   3- run `docker-compose up` & keep this terminal running
+   4- run `docker-compose up` & keep this terminal running

-   4- Open new terminal and run project scripts
+   5- Open new terminal and run project scripts

   - `npm run test` to run jasmine unit test on the project